Hi, I am Steven.

 Contrary to most photographers out there I've spent the whole year of 2019 practicing and learning from the best wedding photographer of Southwest UK.
 Dave Trevor Guest - who is an awarded photographer and a recognized name in the wedding industry in Wiltshire - is my teacher, adviser and great friend of mine.
 I can't thank him enough for all the help and insights I got, so I gained the experience to dive right into the weddings with confidence to make couples happy with fine imagery.
 I committed to and specialize only in weddings, and all aspects of it like portraits, event or family photography.

-How I work:I always make sure I get the itinerary for the big day and to stick to the plan.
+How I work:I always make sure I get the itinerary for the big day and stick to the plan.
 I'm on time every time.
-Never was late in my day job and never would do that to my couples either.
+Never was missing from my day job and never would do that to my couples either.

-Or if you prefer not to be approached too often as to create a more intimate atmosphere on your wedding day, I'm also very understanding and rest assured I'm great at both styles.
+Or if you prefer not to be approached too often as to create a more intimate atmosphere on your wedding day, I'm also very understanding - as I fall more on the introverted side myself too - and rest assured I'm great at both styles.

 I love the whole day, but my favorite parts are when the most stunning pictures turned into art.
 These are the bride preparation, the couple session and the detail shots.
 Sometimes you may find me in awkward positions, but I am also very well aware of the boundaries I must not cross (like I will not rest the camera on your shoulder at the ceremony, haha).